microsoft/MSBuildSdks/src/Rust/README.md

     "MSBuild.CargoBuild": "<someversionnumber>"
     }
     ```
- 4) Once you run `msbuild /restore` your rust project, the CargoBuild sdk will be restored from the local nuget source.
+ 4) Once you run `msbuild /restore` in your rust project, the CargoBuild sdk will be restored from the local nuget source.
 You can now use the sdk locally.

 To clear the cargo home cache
 ```shell